Welcome

 Bring a friend, make a friend, ask an expert, and drink a beer!

-The June 4th Public Works event will feature 2 talks:
+The December 3rd Public Works event will feature 2 talks:

-and a history talk:
+and an astronomy talk:

 crowd